peterSupport/SearchCenterSupport/readme15Base.md

 ## Adding a New Search Action
 ### Gestures
 ![addVC](http://i.imgur.com/iBcoY7a.png)
-This scene will be presented when you creating a new search action or editing an existing one.
+This scene will be presented when you are creating a new search action or editing an existing one.
 You can add a new search action by tapping the "+" button on the top right hand corner of the main screen.
 This scene has a few gestures you can use conveniently.
 * Tap in the blank area: Dismisses the keyboard.
 * Double-Tap in the blank area: Presents URL Templates.